The red-breasted American Robin represents the official start of spring and of new beginnings.

 After a couple of days, the robins are ready to leave the nest.
 They do not travel far though; they first need to practice flying.
 In the days following their initial departure from the nest, the babies can be seen flying short distances at heights that are close to the ground.

-While the adolescent birds are learning to fly, the parents can be seen close by.
+While the adolescent birds learn to fly, the parents can be seen nearby.
 Happy with their role in the reproduction process.
 I have been fortunate enough to witness these beautiful button-eyed birds begin to share the joy of nature with the youngest and newest tribe members.